austinksmith/Hamsters.js/README.md

 * Ascending Alphabetical: 'ascAlpha'
 * Descending Alphabetical: 'descAlpha'

-# Persistance
+# Persistence

-Version 3.3 introduces a new persistance mode that will spawn the maximum number of threads a client can use at startup and reuse them instead of spawning/destroying them dynamically, this option can dramatically reduce runtime latency at the cost of somewhat higher heap allocation and is enabled by default.
+Version 3.3 introduces a new persistence mode that will spawn the maximum number of threads a client can use at startup and reuse them instead of spawning/destroying them dynamically, this option can dramatically reduce runtime latency at the cost of somewhat higher heap allocation and is enabled by default.
 If you do not require realtime performance from the library or you are developing for memory constrained systems you can disable this by setting

 ```
 hamsters.persistance = false;